Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 ...

-The Noise Heat Map shows the latest noise nuisance reports received.
-After submitting a report, click the RELOAD NOISE MAP button to update the map and see your noise report on the map.
+The Noise Nuisance Map shows all noise reports submitted on this website.
+After submitting a report, select a date and REFRESH the map to see your noise report as a new house on the map.

-Each noise report is shown as a house with two numbers for the OUTDOOR and INDOOR nuisance scores on a 0 to 3 scale.
+Each noise report is shown on the map as a house with two numbers that represent the home's OUTDOOR and INDOOR noise nuisance on a 0 to 3 scale.

-Yellow houses are noise reports either submitted or updated today.
-Orange houses are older noise reports submitted before today.
+Yellow houses are noise reports submitted or updated today.
+A yellow house with a red roof is the latest report submitted today.
+Orange houses are noise reports submitted earlier than today.

-Click on any house to view the complete noise report and the distance to the source of noise at the Ford amphitheater.
+Click on a house to view the complete noise report and the distance to the source of noise at the Ford amphitheater.

-Zoom in and out and select either a map view, with or without terrain, or a satellite view with or without labels on the Google map.
+Zoom in and out and select either a default map view, with or without terrain, or a satellite view with or without labels on the map.

-On a cellphone you can click on the Cellphone GPS link just above the survey form to find your Lat/Long coordinates and automatically fill out the form.
-For privacy you can choose to provide coordinates in proximity or middle of street.
+Find your Latitude and Longitude by clicking on your home on the noise map.
+On a cellphone with GPS and location enabled, you can click on the Cellphone GPS link just above the survey form to find your Lat/Long coordinates.
+These coordinates are automatically copied onto the noise report form.
+For privacy, you can choose to provide coordinates in proximity or middle of street.

 C. Enter both an OUTDOOR and INDOOR noise nuisance score on a 0 to 3 scale as follows: